 The sun-spot papers cannot be ranked on at all the same plane of genius or of achievement as A Serious Fall in the Value of Gold.
-Since his time, unfortunately for his conclusions, the astronomers have reverted to 11:125 as the average of the solar period, whilst the trade cycles have recurred at intervals of 7 or 8, rather than of 10 or 11 years.
-In 1909 the problem was reconsidered in an ingenious manner by his son Prof. H S. Jevons,2 who argued that the harvest statistics could be interpreted in terms of a 3\(\frac{1}{2}\)-year cycle, which was combined in twos or threes to produce either 7- or 103-year periods.
-This was followed up after the War by Sir William Beveridge's much more elaborate studies of harvest statistics, which led him to the conclusion of a complex 15.2-years period which he further analysed into sub-periods.3 It is now generally agreed that, even if a harvest period can be found associated with the solar period or with more complex meteorological phenomena, this cannot afford a complete explanation of the trade cycle.
+Since his time, unfortunately for his conclusions, the astronomers have reverted to 11.125 as the average of the solar period,1 whilst the trade cycles have recurred at intervals of 7 or 8, rather than of 10 or 11 years.
+In 1909 the problem was reconsidered in an ingenious manner by his son Prof. H S. Jevons,2 who argued that the harvest statistics could be interpreted in terms of a 31-year cycle, which was combined in twos or threes to produce either 7- or 101-year periods.
+This was followed up after the War by Sir William Beveridge's much more elaborate studies of harvest statistics, which led him to the conclusion of a complex 15'2-years period which he further analysed into sub-periods.3 It is now generally agreed that, even if a harvest period can be found associated with the solar period or with more complex meteorological phenomena, this cannot afford a complete explanation of the trade cycle.
 The theory was prejudiced by being stated in too precise and categorical a form.
 Nevertheless, Jevons's notion, that

-1 Whilst this is now believed to be the average interval, it is not a uniform one; and over the limited period which Jevons had particularly examined the average interval actually was, as he believed, about 10.45 years.
+1 Whilst this is now believed to be the average interval, it is not a uniform one; and over the limited period which Jevons had particularly examined the average interval actually was, as he believed, about 10:45 years.

-2 The Sun's Heat and Trade Activity, supplemented by his paper on "The Causes of Fluctuations of Industrial Activity and the Pricelevel," Statistical Journal (1933), vol. XCVI, pp. 545-605.
+2 The Sun's Heat and Trade Activity, supplemented by his paper on "The Causes of Fluctuations of Industrial Activity and the Pricelevel," Statistical Journal (1933), vol. XCVI, pp. 545-605- meteorological phenomena play a part in harvest fluctuations and that harvest fluctuations play a part (though more important formerly than to-day) in the trade cycle, is not to be lightly dismissed.

 2 Published in articles in the Economic Journal in 1920 and 1921 and in the Statistical Journal in 1922.
-In the discussion at the Statistical Society serious objections were raised by Mr. Yule and others to the further analysis of the (apparent) 15'2-years period.
+In the discussion at the Statistical Society serious objections were raised by Mr. Yule and others to the further analysis of the (apparent) 15-2-years period.